Trusted

 What is Tether?

 In time, developers began migrating the asset to other blockchains.
-This is because, platforms that natively support smart contracts make more sense for a stablecoin.
+This is because platforms that natively support smart contracts make more sense for a stablecoin.
 The first move was to the Ethereum network, which is the most popular smart contract platform today.
 TRON and EOS have also seen their own variations of the asset.

-The Different Types of Tether Stablecoins:
+Different types of Tether

 Omni Tether